-The most important factor when gaining approval is to demonstrate your ability to repay the full loan amount to your lender.
-You can ensure your application is processed faster by preparing supporting documents before applying, including:
+The most important factor when gaining approval is to demonstrate your ability to meet the repayment schedule

 If you are self-employed, you’ll need to provide different documentation to lenders when applying for a personal loan.
 If you are using a personal loan broker, they will be able to advise on the specific documentation you will need to meet lender approval.
 In general, you will need to provide tax returns in place of employee payslips.